fabiomattei/ud-demo/readme.md

 > sudo docker run --rm --interactive --tty --volume $PWD:/app composer update

 This command is going to run composer using a docker container.

-### Using Docker in order to update the composer dependencies

-If composer is not installed in your system it is possible to use docker in order to run composer commands.

-> sudo docker run --rm --interactive --tty   --volume $PWD:/app   composer update

 ### Setting up the database